Should I Get a Divorce if I’m Married to an Addict?

 Preparing for the Future

-As your spouse continues to heal and to find new purpose in their life, they will need to spend time away from you at counseling, vocational training, work, 12-step meetings, and more.
+As your spouse continues to heal and to find new purpose in life, they may need to spend time away from you at counseling, vocational training, work, 12-step meetings, and more.
 Don’t feel threatened by this—especially since you and your marriage are a large part of why your spouse chose to transform their life in this way.
 You can use this time to work on your own wellbeing, so that the two of you can be strong both together and apart.